SrijanBadhya/Debsoc/Running the PES Debsoc.md

-the narrative of adjing being bad is spread through statements like, "You'd better come early next time if you wanna speak", etc

 Especially in tourneys, ask questions about rounds, constantly acknowledge their existence, judging feels really lonely otherwise

-quote the adjing thing from how to start a debating society.

 A lot of time there are people who genuinely care about improving in debating but don't attend sessions